Help 4’s Army fight hunger in central Ohio

-COLUMBUS (WCMH) — NBC4 is mobilizing 4’s Army on Friday, November 10 from 6:00am to 6:30pm at the NBC4 Studios, located at 3165 Olentangy River Road in Columbus, to collect non-perishable food for Mid-Ohio Foodbank.
+COLUMBUS (WCMH) — NBC4 is mobilizing 4’s Army today, November 10, from 6:00am to 6:30pm at the NBC4 Studios, located at 3165 Olentangy River Road in Columbus, to collect non-perishable food for Mid-Ohio Foodbank.
 Volunteers will also staff the Call 4 phone bank starting at 6am.
 Viewers can call 614-821-4444 to make credit card donations.

 Just a $1 donation can help Mid-Ohio Foodbank provide four meals.
 Consider donating non-perishable food items that go with a traditional Thanksgiving meal, such as canned green beans, yams, gravy mixes, pie filling, mushroom soup, cranberry sauce, etc. Mid-Ohio Foodbank lists its essential food needs as: chili with beans, canned fruit, tuna, canned vegetables, canned meat, soup with vegetables, and peanut butter.